ghislainv/deforestation-maps-Mada/README.md

 # deforestation-maps-Mada

-## Sixty years of deforestation and forest fragmentation in Madagascar

 This repository includes the R script and data used to derive the results of the following article:

 **Vieilledent G., C. Grinand, F. A. Rakotomalala, R. Ranaivosoa, J.-R. Rakotoarijaona, T. F. Allnutt, and F. Achard.** Combining global tree cover loss data with historical national forest-cover maps to look at six decades of deforestation and forest fragmentation in Madagascar. _bioRxiv_.
 147827. \[DOI: [10.1101/147827](https://doi.org/10.1101/147827)\].